websanco/liferay-learn/docs/dxp/latest/en/site-building/building-sites/building-sites-with-site-templates.md

 1. Click *Actions* ( ![Actions icon](../../images/icon-actions.png) ) beside your new Site and select *Go to Public Pages* or *Go to Private Pages* to view it.

     ```{tip}
     To view a newly created *blank site*, you must first create a page for it.
-See `Adding a Page to a Site <../creating-pages/adding-pages/adding-a-page-to-a-site.md>`_ for more information.
+See [Adding a Page to a Site](../creating-pages/adding-pages/adding-a-page-to-a-site.md) for more information.
     ```

 ## Related Information